Dordrecht: Nature

 The Sliedrechtse Biesbosch, east of Dordrecht, and the Dordtse Biesbosch, south of Dordrecht, together form the Hollandse Biesbosch which is a part of the national park the Biesbosch, one of the largest national parks in the Netherlands and one of the last freshwater tide areas in Europe.
 The Dordtse Biesbosch has several recreational areas that are used for walking, rowing and swimming.

 There are also several parks near the city, such as Merwepark and Wantijpark.

 Sports

 The Riwal Hoogwerkers Stadion is a football stadium and home ground of the local team FC Dordrecht playing in the second national league.

+Sportboulevard Dordrecht is an indoor sports complex.
+It is the venue for international short track speed skating events such as the 2021 World Championship.
+The complex is home to basketball club DBV Rowic and hosted games of short-lived Dutch Windmills.
+Sportboulevard is home to ice hockey club Dordrecht Lions.

 Dordts

 Dordts is a dialect of Dutch traditionally spoken by the working class of Dordrecht.
 It is categorized under the Hollandic accents but also has characteristics of Zeelandic and Brabantian.